PART ONE (First posted in 2013, updated may 2017)

 For this reason, whenever the terrible, tragic complexity of human existence pulls us out of denial and causes us to “lose” our innocence, we very quickly back away from the precipice, revive it and re-constitute it.
 The cracks that appear in our national veneer of innocence scab over quickly, sealing in the microbes – or the truths – that will inevitably rise to the surface as new infections.
 Then we lose our innocence again.
 And each time we do, the experience is so overwhelming that it feels like the first time, because we never really lost it the previous time.

 It was not always this way.
 In the tribal world, initiation rituals were so powerful that those who survived them (and some didn’t) were permanently altered, and their communities perceived them as such.
-Initiates lost their childish innocence and were recognized as adults who possessed a realistic, tragic view of the world, tempered by a clear sense of their own purpose in that world and their importance to their community.
+Initiates lost their childish innocence and were recognized as adults who possessed a realistic, tragic view of the world, tempered by a clear sense of their own purpose in that world, of the relations with the unseen world and of their importance to their community.

 Nor, in this article, am I interested in the question of who killed him or why – you already have your own opinion – except as how the issue has become part of our modern narrative.
 What I am interested in is the mythological issues: how myths drive us and how they are created.